 - The Centre for the Creative Industries supports work across a range of creative disciplines using the latest in television production technology.

 - Wrexham Glyndwr’s Television Studio features 4K and High Definition cameras and equipment and a multi-camera control room.

 - You will lead Glyndwr.tv live sessions, stream live and feature a mixture of high-profile, as well as, local bands and performers.

 - There are two audio post-production studios in the Wall Studio and TV studio respectively.

 - Our graduates have collaborated with a range of local companies including NHS Wales, Wales Rugby League, Clwyd Theatre Cymru, BBC, Universal Music, QVC and Technicolor and other students have taken on freelance roles and formed their own production companies.

-- The IT facilities form a core part of course delivery, introducing a range of Non Linear Editing software such as Final Cut, Premiere and AVID as well as colour correction, compositing and 3D packages.
-The audio is catered for by use of Logic, Protools, MAX, MSP, Jitter and various bespoke packages.
-These IT facilities are also open access and are available to students in order to develop their skills.
+- The IT facilities form a core part of course delivery, introducing a range of Non-Linear Editing software such as Final Cut, Premiere and AVID as well as colour correction, compositing and 3D packages.
+The audio is catered for by the use of Logic, Protools, MAX, MSP, Jitter and various bespoke packages.
+These IT facilities are also open access and are available to you in order to develop your skills.